 AVANTASIA including Bob went on a world tour in spring and summer 2013 to promote the album.
 Bob was on stage for some songs which he had shared vocals in on the albums and performed his lead vocals on “The Story Ain’t Over”.
 The band also headlined Wacken 2014 which was a lavish success.

 0n 29.1.2016 the next AVANTASIA-album was published.
 Entiteled “Ghostlights” it featured once again a terrific cast of singers, including Bob, Dee Snider, Sharon del Adel, Geoff Tate, Jorn Lande, Michael Kiske, Ronnie Atkins, Marco Hietala and – of course – Tobias Sammet.
 Bob contributed to two songs, namely “A Restless Heart And Obsidian Skies”, on which he shared lead vocals with Tobi and “Wake Up To The Moon”, the bonus track.
-Bob’s presence was also announced for the following European tour in March/April 2016 and the festivals in 2017 which culminated in another headliner show in Wacken.
+Bob was also present on the following European tour in March/April 2016 and the festivals in 2017 which culminated in another headliner show in Wacken.
 In February 2019 a new AVANTASIA-album, “Moonglow” will be out in the shops.
 Bob contributed several vocals on the tracks “Lavender” and “Piper At The Gates Of Dawn”.
 He would also accompany the band on the European tour in March/April 2019.